catalystneuro/roiextractors/docs/source/build_ie.rst

         def _load_data(self):

-            # define a function that retrives an in memory array from your native imaging format
+            # define a function that retrieves an in memory array from your native imaging format
             # returns: np.ndarray (shape: frames, image_dims)

         def get_channel_names(self):